tiffanysun1/mojo-gpu-puzzles/book/src/howto.md

 - **Overview**: Problem definition and key concepts for each challenge
 - **Configuration**: Technical setup and memory organization details
-- **Code to Complete**: Implementation framework with clearly marked sections to fill in
+- **Code to Complete**: Implementation framework in `problems/pXX/` with clearly marked sections to fill in
 - **Tips**: Strategic hints available when needed, without revealing complete solutions
 - **Solution**: Comprehensive implementation analysis, including performance considerations and conceptual explanations